- Parish news

 writing to Ernest Skinner after a 1927 United States tour

-In time, these space-saving measures have proven limiting.
-The new console now under construction is only marginally larger than the present one, but will once again contain four keyboards and individual knobs for every stop.
-The latest technology will include a sophisticated combination memory system, user-definable options via iPad, and a record-playback function.
-This last feature is most useful, as it allows organists (particularly visiting artists) to hear their own playing from the nave, as the congregation will, and thus judge balances, adjust tempi, and refine the choice of stops.
-Like the present console, the new one will be on a mobile dolly, so that it may be moved to the center of the chancel for visibility during solo concerts.
+Installed in August 2018, the new console is marginally larger than the 1956 one, and once again contains four keyboards and individual knobs for every stop.
+The latest technology includes a sophisticated combination memory system, user-definable options via iPad, and a record-playback function.
+This last feature is most useful, as it allows organists (particularly visiting artists) to hear their playing from the nave, as the congregation does, and thus judge balances, adjust tempi, and refine the choice of stops.
+As with the prior one, the new console is on a mobile platform, which rolls to the center of the chancel for concerts.
+Finally, a dual-vent fan provides a light breeze during the un-air-conditioned Trinity summers.

-The new console is being built by Richard Houghten of Milan, Michigan, and J. Zamberlan & Co., in Wintersville, Ohio.
+The new console was built by Richard Houghten of Milan, Michigan, and J. Zamberlan & Co., in Wintersville, Ohio.
 Mr. Houghten has worked at Trinity before, in the 1980s converting the organ’s original electro-pneumatic controls to its first solid-state system.
-In Boston alone, he has worked on the consoles at St Paul’s Cathedral; The First Church of Christ, Scientist, Extension (Mother Church); Harvard University; Park Street UCC in Arlington.
+In Boston alone, Mr. Houghten has worked on the consoles at St Paul’s Cathedral; The First Church of Christ, Scientist, Extension (Mother Church); Harvard University; and Park Street UCC in Arlington.
 Mr. Zamberlan has helped Mr. Houghten construct new consoles for Duke University Chapel, Christ Church Cathedral in Houston, and River Road Church (Baptist) in Richmond.
-Richard Webster, Colin Lynch, and Trinity’s curator of organs Jonathan Ambrosino, have all taken an active part in designing the new console which will be installed during August.
+Richard Webster, Colin Lynch, and Trinity’s curator of organs Jonathan Ambrosino, all had an active role in the design.

 Tonal Splendor: Recapturing the Skinner Sound